deta/space-docs/src/content/docs/publish/growing-your-app.md

 If you published your app on Deta Discovery, congratulations!
 This is an exciting step in your journey to bring your ideas to the world.

 You may be looking for other people to use it, give you feedback, and take it to the next level.
-Here’s a couple channels you can use to show others what you have built and get an initial set of users.
+Here's a couple channels you can use to show others what you have built and get an initial set of users.

 ## The Deta Team